TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/visual-basic/index.md/index.md

 End Module
 ```

 As we can see, VB.NET is a structured language.
-In other words, there’s a very
+In other words, there's a very
 strong focus on code blocks and control flow structures.

 Our first code block is the module declaration.
-In this case, we’ve declared a
+In this case, we've declared a
 public module called HelloWorld.
 If other libraries needed access to this module,
 they could simply import it by name.